The Atelier des Lumières | Dalí’s imagination moves to Pink Floyd’s rhythm

 When the nuclear bombs fell on Hiroshima and Nagasaki in 1945, Dalí became interested in the nuclear structure of matter.
 The face of his muse Gala fragmented into spheres, is represented on the right side of the picture above.
 It depicts Dalí’s fascination for theories on the disintegration of the atom.
 On the same note, Pink Floyd echoes this common theme with their experimental album Atom Heart Mother (1970).

 Their symbiotic relationship was once explored before by a YouTuber who used Time as a soundtrack to Destino, an animation project on which Salvador Dalí and Walt Disney were collaborating back in 1945.
-Today, Culturespaces finally brings to the audience the coveted collaboration between Dali and Pink Floyd with an entire audiovisual experience.
+Culturespaces brought to the audience the coveted collaboration between Dali and Pink Floyd with an entire audiovisual experience.